Alaricus/TinyTetris/README.md

 # TinyTetris

-TinySweeper is my version of the classic Tetris game written in 100 (or fewer) lines of JavaScript.
+TinyTetris is my version of the classic Tetris game written in 100 (or fewer) lines of JavaScript.

 Click [here](https://alaricus.github.io/TinyTetris/) to try it out.